Tax Planning Happens Year Round, Not Just When You File

-Reducing taxes means you keep more of what you earn.
-While you can’t control the stock market, you can control some of your taxes.
-Knowing how your investments affect your tax bill can help you save money not just on April 15th, but for years to come.
+Knowing how your investments affect your tax bill can help you save money not just when you file, but for years to come.

 1. Invest Your Tax Refund

-Would you have guessed that a smart place to invest your tax refund is in an IRA.
-Normally, investors might divert a portion of the refund into this account as part of a well-rounded investment strategy and claim the deductions for next year’s tax time.
+Would you have guessed that a smart place to invest your tax refund is in an IRA?
+Normally, investors might divert a portion of the refund into this account as part of a well-rounded investment strategy and claim the deductions on your taxes next year.
 Invest your refund, and you may get a portion of that back in tax savings.
 Stay in the habit of investing your refund as soon as you receive it, and over time you’ll feel good when you see your returns start to add up.

 2. Think Several Moves Ahead

-Investing is complex and from time to time you will have to sell some of your investments; everybody does.
-It might be to rebalance your portfolio or maybe your goals have changed and your investments no longer match their intended purpose.
+Investing is complex, and from time to time you might have to sell some of your investments.
+It might be to rebalance your portfolio, or maybe your goals have changed and your investments no longer match their intended purpose.

-Still, smart investors need to think ahead before blindly selling parts of their portfolio.
-This is because selling could potentially lead to taxes.
-By carefully choosing which investments to sell, you can help minimize that hefty tax consequence.
+Smart investors think ahead before blindly selling parts of their portfolio, because selling certain assets could potentially lead to capital gains taxes.
+By carefully choosing which investments to sell, you can help minimize hefty tax consequences.

 3. Reorganize Your Investments

-Another way to potentially leverage even small tax advantages into long-term growth is to build your portfolio like an energy-efficient engine built to run for more miles with less need to refuel.
-You can help accomplish this by reorganizing your portfolio.
-Move inefficient investments like international stocks and other assets that are taxed more often into a tax-deferred account, such as an IRA or a Roth IRA.
+Another way to potentially leverage small tax advantages for long-term growth is to organize your portfolio.
+Move tax-inefficient investments, like international stocks and other assets that are taxed at higher rates and more frequently, into a tax-deferred account, such as an IRA or a Roth IRA.
 That way, you can enjoy the potential for higher growth while also facing less of a tax burden.
 Similarly, you can also move tax-efficient assets, such as municipal bonds, into taxable accounts.
 For further guidance, we’ve outlined the tax implications that accompany each type of investment account.

 4. Benefit from Losses